knowledgeira/mj_devops/README.md

 # mj_Autoinstall.sh
 ​
-You have any queries ping me on knowledgeira@gmail.com, This is meant for people who are new to linux world.
+IF You have any queries ping me on knowledgeira@gmail.com, This is meant for people who are new to linux world.

 ***************************************************Part1: Vagrantfile**************************************************************************